 Excellence requires rebellious leadership

 It took me 10 years to realise that the role of Chief Executive is to be the company’s Chief People Officer.
 You may have an HR Director or even a person called Chief People Officer.
-But no-one other than you, the Chief Executive, can or should ultimately own your people strategy, culture and working environment.
+But no one other than you, the Chief Executive, can or should ultimately own your people strategy, culture and working environment.

 Only you have the cross-divisional mandate and power to make controversial decisions.
 Only you can lead organisational change and make things happen.
 Only you can make your whole executive team realise that putting your workforce first is the only way your business will only reach the heights it truly deserves.

 It’s obvious but also, from a business perspective, completely counterintuitive.
-Which is why my book ended up being called The Rebel Playbook for Employee Engagement.
+This is why my book ended up being called The Rebel Playbook for Employee Engagement.
 Because to lead your business to success you’re going to have to rebel against the standard business practices that create average, disengaged businesses.

 And only you have the power to make your business behave differently.

-Doing this takes courage and you will get things wrong.
+Doing this takes courage, and you will get things wrong.
 But, as I’ve shown, failure is a critical part of success.
-Because, even the most successful CEOs’ careers are, when viewed from the inside, a series of defeats.
+Because even the most successful CEOs’ careers are, when viewed from the inside, a series of defeats.